minio/docs/source/reference/minio-mc-admin/mc-admin-policy-detach.rst

 .. important::

-   This command is intended for use managing policy associations for :ref:`MinIO-managed <minio-users>` users only.
+   This command is intended for managing policy associations for :ref:`MinIO-managed <minio-users>` users only.

    For managing policies to OpenID-managed users, see :ref:`minio-external-identity-management-openid`.